Pawlo77/Indoor-Outdoor/README.md

 - perform images deduplication
 - save label, image and embedding

 This created initial dataset, that is created in batches.
 Final dataset is calculated from it using additional deduplication step and removing embedding for space optimizations.
+It is stratified splitted into train, valid, test of ratios 0.8, 0.1, 0.1 and saved into .npz files of 10000 entries each.

 ## Model training